-Another strand of Kate’s research considers the gendered political economy of gambling regulation.
+Another strand of my research considers the gendered political economy of gambling regulation.
 Critical political economists have long used gambling to think through capitalism, but they tend to do so via analogies with casinos.
-Kate was interested in other, differently gendered, more vernacular gambling forms.
-She was especially interested in bingo, a lottery-style game popular in many parts of the world about which there is almost no academic research, and certainly not in law.
+I am interested in other, differently gendered, more vernacular gambling forms.
+I am especially interested in bingo, a lottery-style game popular in many parts of the world about which there is almost no academic research, and certainly not in law.
 Bingo has a very different demographic to casinos, being especially popular with older, working class women, and, in North America and Australia, with indigenous populations.
 In addition, bingo is intriguing because it is associated with mutual aid and charitable fundraising as much as, if not more than, commercial gambling in many places.
-Kate wanted to know what impact that mix had on regulatory priorities in different places, and what that in turn could teach us about the political economy of gambling regulation.
-After some pilot projects in England and Canada, in 2013 she was awarded a large ESRC grant to research the comparative regulation of bingo.
-The research team have generated a number of non-academic outputs, including a public debate about bingo regulation in the UK, and major policy report exploring Brazil, the UK, the EU, and Canada (https://www.kent.ac.uk/thebingoproject/).
+I wanted to know what impact that mix had on regulatory priorities in different places, and what that in turn could teach us about the political economy of gambling regulation.
+After some pilot projects in England and Canada, in 2013 I was awarded a large ESRC grant to research the comparative regulation of bingo.
+The research team have generated a number of academic and non-academic outputs, including a public debate about bingo regulation in the UK, and major policy report exploring Brazil, the UK, the EU, and Canada (https://www.kent.ac.uk/thebingoproject/).
 I have also submitted evidence from the research to the Department for Culture, Media, and Sport, as part of their policy work on responsible gambling and online gambling.
 My academic monograph on what bingo can teach us about regulating capitalism won the 2020 Hart-SLSA book prize.